Volcanoes National Park: History

 Between 1969 and 1973, 1,050 hectares of the park were cleared to grow pyrethrum.

+During the 1970s and 1980s, the indigenous Twa people were involuntarily resettled out of Volcanoes National Park.

-The park later became the base for the American naturalist Dian Fossey to carry out her research into the gorillas.
+The park later became the base for the American naturalist Dian Fossey to carry out her research on the gorillas.
 She arrived in 1967 and set up the Karisoke Research Centre between Karisimbi and Visoke.
-From then on she spent most of her time in the park, and is widely credited with saving the gorillas from extinction by bringing their plight to the attention of the international community.
+From then on, she spent most of her time in the park, and is widely credited with saving the gorillas from extinction by bringing their plight to the attention of the international community.
 She was murdered by unknown assailants at her home in 1985, a crime often attributed to the poachers she had spent her life fighting against.
 Fossey's life later was portrayed on the big screen in the film Gorillas in the Mist, named after her autobiography.
 She is buried in the park in a grave close to the research center, and amongst the gorillas which became her life.

 The Volcanoes National Park became a battlefield during the Rwandan Civil War, with the park headquarters being attacked in 1992.
 The research centre was abandoned, and all tourist activities (including visiting the gorillas) were stopped.
 They did not resume again until 1999 when the area was deemed to be safe and under control.
 There have been occasional infiltrations by Rwandan rebels from the Democratic Forces for the Liberation of Rwanda in subsequent years, but these are always stopped quickly by the Rwandan army and there is thought to be no threat to tourism in the park.

 Buhanga Eco-Park, an ancient woodland containing Rwanda's most interesting folklore, and Musanze Caves, constructed 62 million years ago after the last estimated volcanic explosion, are both located inside the limits of Volcanoes National Park.

 Flora and fauna

 Flora

 Vegetation varies considerably due to the large altitudinal range within the park.
 There is some lower montane forest (now mainly lost to agriculture).
 Between 2400 and 2500 m, there is Neoboutonia forest.
-From 2500 to 3200 m Arundinaria alpina (bamboo) forest occurs, covering about 30% of the park area.
+From 2500 to 3200 m Oldeania alpina (bamboo) forest occurs, covering about 30% of the park area.
 From 2600 to 3600 m, mainly on the more humid slopes in the south and west, is Hagenia-Hypericum forest, which covers about 30% of the park.
 This is one of the largest forests of Hagenia abyssinica.
-The vegetation from 3500 to 4200 m is characterised by Lobelia wollastonii, L. lanurensis, and Senecio erici-rosenii and covers about 25% of the park.
+The vegetation from 3500 to 4200 m is characterised by Lobelia wollastonii, L. lanurensis, and Dendrosenecio erici-rosenii and covers about 25% of the park.
 From 4300 to 4500 m grassland occurs.
 Secondary thicket, meadows, marshes, swamps and small lakes also occur, but their total area is relatively small.